up-for-grabs/up-for-grabs.net/docs/list-a-project.md

 <img width="1013" src="https://user-images.githubusercontent.com/359239/67146649-90691280-f263-11e9-9d3f-d63c79f8e872.png">

 In the header click the "Create new file" link in the header to start the process, which will open the web editor with an empty file:

 <img width="1009" src="https://user-images.githubusercontent.com/359239/67146648-90691280-f263-11e9-9599-8bd50ff8769b.png">

 Ensure that you name the file after your project, and that the file extension is `.yml`.

 <img width="582" src="https://user-images.githubusercontent.com/359239/67146647-8fd07c00-f263-11e9-97f0-3ecd71521903.png">

-Copy and paste this template as the contents of the file, and then change the default values with details specific to the project:
+Copy and paste this template as the contents of the file, and then change the default values to add details specific to the project:

 ```yaml
 name: Your Project Name Here